I Taw a Putty Tat: History

-This cartoon is a color remake of a black and white short film titled Puss n' Booty (1943) which was directed by Frank Tashlin and written by Warren Foster (who would later be the main writer for most Tweety/Sylvester cartoons in the 1950s, such as Tweety's S.O.S., Snow Business and the Oscar-winning Birds Anonymous).
+This cartoon is a color remake of the black and white Looney Tunes short film titled Puss n' Booty (1943), which was directed by Frank Tashlin and written by Warren Foster (who would later be the main writer for most Tweety/Sylvester cartoons in the 1950s, such as Tweety's S.O.S., Snow Business and the Oscar-winning Birds Anonymous).
 In this previous version, a generic cat and canary team called Rudolph and Petey were used but the plot along with some gags and story elements were re-used.
-Puss N' Booty was notable as it was the final black and white cartoon ever released by WB.
+Puss n' Booty was notable as it was the final black-and-white cartoon ever released by WB.

-After winning the Academy Award for Animated Short Film in 1947 for Tweetie Pie, a film which combined for the first time two of the studio's latest animated stars, Tweety Bird and Sylvester, there was a demand for more short films using the characters.
-Freleng himself said he could not imagine Tweety working with any other partners than Sylvester (in contrast, Sylvester still had his fair share of cartoons without Tweety and later Speedy Gonzales).
+After winning the Academy Award for Animated Short Film in 1947 for Tweetie Pie, a film which combined for the first time two of the studio's latest animated stars, Tweety and Sylvester, there was a demand for more short films using the characters.
+Friz Freleng himself said he could not imagine Tweety working with any other partners than Sylvester (in contrast, Sylvester still had his fair share of cartoons without Tweety and later Speedy Gonzales).

 I Taw a Putty Tat was Freleng's second film teaming the characters and was released less than a year after Tweetie Pie.
-It is noticeable that while this cartoon was directed by Friz Freleng, the Tweety we see in it is by far closer to the aggressive little bird used in his first few cartoons directed by Bob Clampett than the more subdued and naive character he would become a few years later as the series progressed.
+It is noticeable that while this cartoon was directed by Freleng, the Tweety we see in it is by far closer to the aggressive little bird used in his first few cartoons directed by Bob Clampett than the more subdued and naive character he would become a few years later as the series progressed.

 The short is also the first time in a Sylvester/Tweety short where Sylvester speaks.